Physician Assistant (PA)

 - Hospital-based Physician Assistants

-Given the complexity of the practice and supervision of Physician Assistants, an experienced Physician Assistant is an invaluable resource in evaluating cases related to standard of care, while a Board-Certified physician experienced in PA oversight can address issues of inappropriate supervision.
-To secure a hand-selected PHYSICIAN ASSISTANT EXPERT WITNESS (or supervising physician or surgeon from any healthcare specialty), please contact Elite Medical Experts and speak with a physician or nurse on Elite’s experienced Case Strategy Team today.
+Given the complexity of the practice and supervision of Physician Assistants, an experienced Physician Assistant expert witness testifies on the role of the PA in evaluating, diagnosing, and treating patients in every specialty and setting.is an invaluable resource in evaluating cases related to standard of care, while a Board-Certified physician experienced in PA oversight can address issues of inappropriate supervision.
+To secure a hand-selected Physician Assistant (PA) expert witness or a supervising physician or surgeon from any healthcare specialty, please contact Elite Medical Experts and speak with a physician or nurse on Elite’s experienced Case Strategy Team today.

 Ready to share